scipy-conference/scipy_proceedings/papers/scott_collis/collis.rst

 motivates this work by asking: How big is a rainshaft?
 What is the natural morphology of rainfall patterns and how well is this represented in fine scale atmospheric models.
-Rather than being specific to the domain of meteorology we will break down how we approach this problem in terms what tools across numerous packages we used to read, correct, map and reduce the data to forms able to answer our science questions.
-This is a "how" paper, covering signal processing using linear programming methods, mapping using KD Trees, and image analysis using ndimage and, of course graphics using Matplotlib.
+Rather than being specific to the domain of meteorology, we will break down how we approach this problem in terms of the tools used from numerous Python packages to read, correct, map and reduce the data into a form better able to answer our science questions.
+This is a "how" paper, covering signal processing using linear programming methods, mapping using k-d trees, image analysis using SciPy's ndimage sub-module and graphics using matplotlib.

 .. class:: keywords